GIScience/gis-training-resource-center/content/Modul_4/en_qgis_map_design_I.md

 - __Graduated Symbol maps__ use circles or other symbols of varying sizes to represent data values across different locations.
 The larger the circle, the higher the data value it represents.
 This makes it useful for showing quantities or comparing values across different points on a map.

-In essence:

-- Data is divided into areas on the map.
  - For choropleth maps, colours or shades represent different values for each area.
 Usually, the darker or more intense colour signifies higher values.
+The effectiveness of a choropleth map is dependent on the __colouring scheme__.
-- For graduated symbol maps, the size of a
+- Graduated symbols maps are created by changing the size of a symbol in relation to a value in the attribute table.

-Choropleth maps are ideal for showing patterns over large areas but should be used carefully, as they don’t show exact values within each region, just an overall gradient or level of intensity and they are used in almost every application of mapping and GIS.
+Choropleth maps and graduated symbol maps are ideal for showing patterns over large areas but should be used carefully, as they don’t show exact values within each region, just an overall gradient or level of intensity and they are used in almost every application of mapping and GIS.